pro-cms/voyager/docs/plugins/settings.md

 Make sure to always return an array containing settings (as an array).
 The best way to generate this setting is to simply create it through the UI and then copy/paste it from your `settings.json` file.
 {% endhint %}

+{% hint style="warning" %}
+Whenever a setting with a group and key already exists, your provided setting will be ignored!
+{% endhint %}